bsurc/docs/docs/conda.md

 When using Python, you may find you need to use various libraries (e.g., numpy for numerical analysis or matplotlib for plotting).
 Installing and managing these different libraries and their dependencies can be problematic, especially when you run into conflicts.
-Conda is a package manager that helps you create and naviagate "environments" to help automatically handle these conflicts.
+Conda is a package manager that helps you create and navigate "environments" to help automatically handle these conflicts.
 Conda environments can help you keep the python package versions needed for your different projects separate, which helps resolve dependency conflicts.
 It is good practice to *not* install packages in your base environment but instead to create separate environments.
 To learn more, we recommend this [introduction to conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) or this [conda tutorial](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/).